Ergotropy Dynamics in a Dissipative Graphene Quantum Battery: Results

-\paragraph*{Energy Dynamics.} Figure~\ref{fig:memory}(a) shows the evolution of stored energy under Markovian and non-Markovian dissipation.
-In the Markovian case (black dashed), the energy exhibits a sharp dip to nearly $-0.38$ at short times, followed by a gradual recovery and stabilization slightly below zero.
-This behavior reflects rapid initial excitation loss into a memoryless bath and subsequent equilibration governed by a constant decay rate.
+Figure~\ref{fig:memory}(a) shows the evolution of the stored energy under Markovian and non-Markovian dissipation.
+In the Markovian case (black dashed), the stored energy exhibits a brief transient decrease at short times, followed by recovery and stabilization at an intermediate steady value $\Delta E \approx 1.85$.
+This behavior reflects rapid initial energy exchange with a memoryless bath and subsequent equilibration governed by a constant decay rate.

-The non-Markovian curves reveal distinct trends depending on the memory parameter $\beta$.
-For strong memory ($\beta = 0.1$(dotted)), the environment remains effectively coupled to the system for longer durations, leading to substantial early-time backflow.
-As a result, the energy rises sharply and eventually stabilizes at a positive value near $0.40$, indicating that the bath temporarily returns excitations to the battery.
-For moderate memory strengths ($\beta = 0.5$(dot-dashed) and $1.0$(solid)), the time-dependent decay rate is more rapid, suppressing the backflow effect yet still producing non-Markovian modulation of the dynamics.
-In these cases, the energy settles at lower values (approximately $-0.28$ to $-0.30$), remaining below the Markovian steady state but exhibiting smoother relaxation and reduced early-time fluctuations.
-These behaviors highlight that the energy response is highly sensitive to the duration of the system--bath coupling, with strong memory enabling pronounced energy inflow and moderate memory yielding more stabilized—but less enhanced—energy profiles.
+The non-Markovian dynamics display a pronounced dependence on the memory parameter $\beta$.
+For strong memory ($\beta=0.1$, dotted red), the stored energy increases significantly after the initial transient and stabilizes at the highest asymptotic value $\Delta E \approx 2.3$.
+This enhancement indicates substantial information and energy backflow from the environment, effectively reinforcing the battery’s stored energy.

+For moderate memory strengths ($\beta=0.5$ and $1.0$), the decay rate varies more rapidly in time, reducing the duration of system–bath correlations.
+Consequently, the steady-state stored energy settles at lower values ($\Delta E \approx 1.65$–$1.66$), slightly below the Markovian case, and exhibits smoother relaxation without large backflow-induced amplification.

+These results demonstrate that the stored energy is highly sensitive to environmental memory effects: strong memory enhances long-time energy retention through backflow, whereas shorter memory times lead to more conventional relaxation toward lower steady-state values.

-\paragraph*{Ergotropy Dynamics.}
+\subsubsection{Ergotropy Dynamics.}